cossacklabs/acra/README.md

 ## Contributing to us

 If you’d like to contribute your code or provide any other kind of input to Acra, you’re very welcome.
-Your starting point for contributing should be this [Contribution Wiki page](https://github.com/cossacklabs/acra/wiki/Contributing-to-Acra).
+Your starting point for contributing [is here](https://docs.cossacklabs.com/pages/documentation-acra/#contributing-to-acra).

 ## License

-Acra is licensed as Apache 2 open source software.
+Acra is licensed as Apache 2 open-source software.

 ## Contacts

-If you want to ask a technical question, feel free to raise an [issue](https://github.com/cossacklabs/acra/issues) or write to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).
+If you want to ask a technical question, feel free to raise an [Issue](https://github.com/cossacklabs/acra/issues) or write to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).

 To talk to the business wing of Cossack Labs Limited, drop us an email to [info@cossacklabs.com](mailto:info@cossacklabs.com).